—Products

 Pink/Salmon Oyster Mushrooms (Pleurotus Djamor)

 These mushrooms are vibrantly pink, more so when young.
 The underside of the mushroom has the deepest pink colour.
 The mushroom often grows in clusters or large bouquets.
 The flavor of the pink oyster mushroom has been described as meaty and fishy.
-Just like most mushrooms it is quite umami (in Japanese means delicious savoury taste).
+Just like most mushrooms it has a delicious savoury taste.
 Its texture is both meaty and chewy.
-When fried until crispy, it resembles bacon or even ham.
+When fried until crispy, it resembles bacon.
+Try tossing pink Oyster mushrooms lightly in oil and salt and place on baking paper in Air fryer or oven for 15 to 20 minutes at 190°C until crispy on the edges.
+This mushroom bacon can be eaten on its own.
+It is delicious!
+Try it on sandwiches, wraps or burgers.

 Pink oyster mushrooms are best suited for sautéing, boiling, roasting, or frying.
 They can be sautéed or stir-fried with other vegetables, added to pasta dishes, sprinkled on top of pizza, added to grain bowls, sautéed with eggs, boiled in soups, or stews, or cooked into risotto.
 They can also be sautéed and mixed with cream-based white sauces for added flavor.